 The Gramm-Leach-Bliley Act of 1999 created the Series 82 license.
 That act repealed or revised much of the Glass-Steagall Act, which was a 1933 law that separated investment banking from commercial banking.
 Because the two were separated, commercial banks could not use depositors’ funds for risky investments.
 Only 10% of their income could come from selling securities.
 The Gramm-Leach-Bliley Act changed that.

 After the repeal of Glass-Steagall, the Securities and Exchange Commission (SEC) removed Series 82 transactional abilities from the Series 62 and Series 7 licenses.
 The Financial Industry Regulatory Authority (FINRA) established the series an individual license focused on private securities transactions by registered representatives.

-On October 1, 2018, the Series 82 exam and all other FINRA representative level exams were divided into two exams: the Security Industry Essentials (SIE) exam and the Series 82 exam.
-Rather than taking a two and a half hour, 100-question exam, candidates now take first the 75-question SIE exam and the new 50-question Series 82 exam.
+The Series 82 exam and all other FINRA representative level exams are comprised of two exams: the Security Industry Essentials (SIE) exam and the Series 82 exam.
+Rather than taking a two-and-a-half-hour, 100-question exam, candidates take first the 75-question SIE exam and a 50-question Series 82 exam.